 - Fill up with water until the meat is covered.

-- Let cook on low heat for 1.5-2 hours; the first 90 minutes with a lid, the remaining 30 minutes without.
+- Let cook on low heat for 1.5-2 hours, cooking time depends on the meat quality and how big the beef cubes are.
+The first 90 minutes with a lid, the remaining 30 minutes without.

 - Spice as needed.